Simple Lemon Dessert Sauce

 Instructions

 - Combine the sugar, cornstarch, and salt in a small saucepan; whisk to blend.
-Add the boiling water and whisk to blend.
+Add the 1 cup of boiling water and whisk to blend.
 Place the pan over medium heat and continue cooking, stirring constantly, until the mixture is thickened and clear.

 - Whisk the lemon zest and lemon juice into the sauce.
 Remove the sauce from the heat and add the cubed cold butter a little at a time, while whisking constantly.